 THE THRILL OF THE GRILL

-Celebrate the longest tradition in human cooking history.
-Grilling was first mastered more than 100,000 years ago when early hunters and gatherers roasted meat (and possibly veggies) over hot embers of wood and charcoal.
-Even today, barbecuing is still considered America's favorite way to cook during the summer months — which some say is year-round in Southern California.
-Grilling a variety of meats and vegetables is easy and versatile, and there’s no question that the subtle smoky smells add both flavor and character to any dish.
+Celebrate one of the oldest traditions in human cooking: grilling.
+This practice was first perfected over 100,000 years ago when early hunters and gatherers cooked meat (and possibly vegetables) over hot embers of wood and charcoal.
+Even today, barbecuing remains America's favorite way to cook during the summer months, with many people in Southern California enjoying it year-round.
+Grilling a variety of meats and vegetables is not only easy and versatile, but it also adds subtle smoky aromas that enhance the flavor and character of any dish.

 Getting Started

-Open vents in the bottom of the grill.
-Place charcoal briquettes on an area equal to the space the food will occupy, with an additional 2 inches on all sides.
-Liquid starter, solid fuel blocks, and electric charcoal starters are some of the methods you can use to start your barbecue.
-When the coals are ash covered and no longer flaming (about 30-45 minutes), spread them in a single layer, keeping them close together to keep them hot.
-For subtle flavor, consider adding water soaked hardwood chips directly to the charcoal fire, or place some moistened sprigs of herbs directly on the coals or on the grill near the food.
+To start your barbecue, open the bottom vents.
+Place charcoal briquettes in an area that matches the size of the food you will be cooking, adding an extra 2 inches on all sides.
+You can use various methods to ignite the charcoal, such as a liquid starter, solid fuel blocks, or an electric charcoal starter.
+Once the coals are covered in ash and no longer have flames (about 30-45 minutes), spread them out in a single layer, keeping them tightly packed to maintain heat.
+For a subtle flavor enhancement, consider adding water-soaked hardwood chips directly onto the charcoal or placing moistened sprigs of herbs on the coals or near the food on the grill.

 Coal Temperature Guide

-HOT - Coals are barely covered with gray ash
+HOT - Coals are only slightly covered with gray ash.

-MEDIUM - Coals glow through layers of gray ash
+MEDIUM - Coals glow beneath a layer of gray ash.

-LOW - Coals are covered with a thick layer of gray ash
+LOW - Coals are heavily covered by a thick layer of gray ash.

 Marinate

-Marinades add unique flavors and textures to grilled meat.
-A marinade is a highly seasoned liquid used to give flavor, and in some cases tenderize tough cuts of beef.
-Marinades usually consist of liquid such as water, fruit or vegetable juice, or oil, which is combined with seasonings and herbs
+Marinades enhance the flavors and textures of grilled meat.
+A marinade is a seasoned liquid used to impart flavor and, in some cases, tenderize tougher cuts of beef.
+Typically, marinades consist of a liquid base, such as water, fruit or vegetable juice, or oil, combined with various seasonings and herbs.

-When basting the meat with a sauce, brush on during the last few minutes of grilling to prevent it from burning.
+When basting the meat with sauce, apply it during the last few minutes of grilling to prevent burning.